soerenschneider/ip-plz/README.md

 ✉️ Returns the caller's **public** IP<br/>
 🔀 Reverse-proxy support with configurable trusted headers<br/>
+📦 Zero configuration and works out of the box with secure defaults<br/>
-🪽 Lightweight and almost no dependencies<br/>
+🪶 Lightweight and almost no dependencies<br/>
+🔭 Observability using metrics<br/>

 ## Installation